 All that NZ govt did was take over Council functions & cause strife.
 Instead of advising Council about its local govt duties, NZ govt interfered in local governance by means of CERA functions usurping and / or duplicating many Council functions, with farcical bureaucratic growth in EQC, Fletchers, CERA, CCDU & SCIRT.

 Despite all its Council interference, NZ govt took 2 years to produce rebuild house foundation specifications.
-National hadn't produced a bright & shiny future in Canterbury.
+So much for National's bright & shiny future in Canterbury.